contentstack/cli/packages/contentstack/README.md

     [--config-file <value>] [--config <value>] [--multiple]

 FLAGS
-  -B, --branch=<value>         Use this flag to add the branch name where you want to perform the migration. (target
-                               branch name)
   -a, --alias=<value>          Use this flag to add the management token alias.
 You must use either the --alias flag or
                                the --stack-api-key flag.
   -k, --stack-api-key=<value>  Use this flag to add the API key of your stack.
 You must use either the --stack-api-key
                                flag or the --alias flag.
+      --branch=<value>         Use this flag to add the branch name where you want to perform the migration. (target branch name)
       --config=<value>...      [optional] Inline configuration, <key1>:<value1>.
 Passing an external configuration makes the script re-usable.
       --config-file=<value>    [optional] Path of the JSON configuration file.